Curvature invariant and generalized canonical operator models - II

 for all $w \in \Omega$.
 Note that the representation of the curvature matrix defined above is with respect to the basis of two-forms $\{dz_i \wedge d\bar{z}_j : 1 \leq i,j \leq n\}$.
 In particular, for a line bundle, that is, when $m=1$, the curvature form is given by for all $w \in \Omega$.

-Since curvature has a co-ordinate free meaning, we can use a local frame for calculations.
+Since curvature has a coordinate free meaning, we can use a local frame for calculations.
 Moreover, curvature is given by a self-adjoint matrix.
-Once we fix the basis for the two-forms, it follows that the curvature for the Chern connection on the dual vector bundle $E^*_{\clh}$ is the same as that for $E_{\clh}$.
+Once we fix the basis for the two-forms and identify the dual of a fiber with itself in the usual manner, it follows that the curvature for the Chern connection on the dual vector bundle $E^*_{\clh}$ is the same as that for $E_{\clh}$.